-At the Law Office of Marshall Silberberg, our team of Orange County elder abuse lawyers is here to fight on your behalf, to protect your loved one and to ensure they are taken care of.
-With decades of experience as former defense attorneys, our firm has the advantage of knowing what the opposition will try to accomplish in your case.
-We take the time to understand your circumstances in order to build a case that is tailor fit to your needs.
+At the Law Office of Marshall Silberberg, our Orange County elder abuse lawyers are here to fight on your behalf to protect your loved one and ensure they are taken care of.
+With decades of experience as former insurance defense attorneys, our firm has the advantage of knowing how the opposition operates.
+We take the time to understand your situation in order to build a case that is tailor-fit to your needs.
 As a result of our approach, our firm has obtained more than $500 million on behalf of our clients.

-- Rope burns
+- Abrasions or burns

 - Unexplained bruising